top of page

 If you live with anxiety or depression, you may notice self-criticism arise when you feel tired or irritable on vacation.
 Try reframing:

 Travel is not a performance.
-It’s an experience.
+It’s an experience, and you’re allowed to move through it at your own pace.

 You’re allowed to: